se7enxweb/exponentialbasic/README.md

 Note: Your work is now done.
 Enjoy the free software and a healthy snack. :)

-Up next default content creation in the admin for your first visistor to see!
+Up next default content creation in the admin for your first visitor to see!

 # Documentation